UtrechtUniversity/ricgraph/docs/newsletters/251000-Ricgraph_newsletter_Oct_2025.md

 multiple organizations, and stores it in a single graph.
 This design allows to infer new relations, relations that are not present in any of the separate source systems.
-As a result, a wider variety of analytical approaches can be supported than would be possible with data from one source system.
+As a result, a wider variety of analytical approaches can be supported than would be possible with data from one source system."

 The published article will include interactive figures for Figs 6 – 11 that you can browse and hover with your web browser.
 They are listed as “Supporting